nikoschatzi/wishbone/README.md

+# About project
-VHDL implementation of wishbone slave.
+VHDL implementation of wishbne slave.